Monterey Veteran Resource Center - Offers a wide range of programs to address the unique needs of veterans

 GI Bill Comparison Tool - VA is making it easier to research colleges and employers approved for the GI Bill.
 Answer just a few questions about yourself and the school/employer you are considering.
 You’ll receive an estimate of your GI Bill benefits and some information about the facility’s value and affordability.

-VA Twitter - Stay in the look about Veterans Affairs happenings
+VA Twitter - Stay in the loop about Veterans Affairs happenings

 Ultimate Tax Guide for Veterans - There are specific benefits veterans can take advantage of to maximize their return when filing individual income taxes.
 This guide has great tips, tax benefits, detailed overview of federal tax exclusions, taxable benefits and the best way to apply for benefits.
 This resource is completely free.